coopdevs/lazona_connector/README.md

 ```

-Once all previous points are setup run migration to create the necessary tables on django
+Once all previous points are setup run migrations to create the necessary tables on django

 ```
-python manage.py makemigration
 python manage.py migrate

 ```